 Consequences of Misandry

 Culturally, the problem with deriding all expressions of manhood as toxic masculinity is that it makes legitimately wrong behaviors harder to confront.
-Use of anti-male terms like toxic masculinity, mansplaining, and manspreading causes even benign expressions of maleness to be labelled as inappropriate.
+Use of anti-male terms like toxic masculinity, mansplaining, and manspreading causes even benign expressions of maleness to be labeled as inappropriate.
 This only serves to blur the distinction between being “male” and being “toxic,” since it’s all condemned, anyway.

 Truly toxic behaviors such as promiscuity, bullying, and emotional isolation aren’t made better when behaviors like chivalry, competitiveness, or boldness are scorned.
 On the contrary, misandry results in fewer positive examples of male expression.
 It doesn’t incentivize boys to act like girls; it only encourages shame and hiding.
 Leave a “boyish” boy with no safe, measured way to express himself, and he’s likely to become hardened to criticism and correction, developing a truly toxic character as a result.